redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

 1. Log into the undercloud VM as the *stack* user using the IP address that was obtained during the VM deployments in Horizon.

+    > NOTE: You must be connected to the NA-SSA VPN to access the environment.

 2. Complete the RHEL upgrade requirements.

+    > Make sure you grabbed the repo configuration from the DNS server.
+    > [stack@undercloud ~]$ sudo curl http://172.20.129.11/osp16.2.repo -o /etc/yum.repos.d/osp16.2.repo

     ```
     [stack@undercloud ~]$ sudo dnf module reset container-tools